improving-minnesota/angular-training/labs/code/lab-08-directives.md

 - To see what these functions do, open the `controllers.js` in src/app/timesheets and check it out.

 - Now you're ready to refresh the page, navigate to the timesheet view, and see your handywork in action!!
 - Try deleting/restoring timeunits and see what happens!!
+Only dynamic awesomeness!!
+No big deal!!